Augustine-Suter/Kiichu-Gacha/README.md

 - They can link their Twitch account to the same profile and earn more pulls through streams via donations or channel redeems.
 - Leaderboards and info commands read from the database to show progress and card collections.

-This structure keeps the gameplay inside Discord, while the underlying services handle storage, image links, and account linking behind the scenes.
+This structure keeps the gameplay inside Discord and Twitch, while the underlying services handle storage, image links, and account linking behind the scenes.